 I searched Google for information about what nations are the cheapest for travelers, and although there is a lot of interest about this topic on blogs and discussion forums, I found no good hard data on the internet.
-This is a bizarre lesion in the world’s collective knowledge (at least as it is revealed by Google) because it is easy to predict what countries are the cheapest to travel in for Americans using a bit of economic theory and readily available data.
+This is a bizarre hole in the world’s collective knowledge (at least as it is revealed by Google) because it is easy to predict what countries are the cheapest to travel in for Americans using readily available data and a bit of economic theory.

-The basic idea is that you want to go places where a dollar buys a lot of goods.
-The following map gives you an approximate value of how expensive each nation was in 2017 (Click on the link for an interactive version of the map):
+The following World Bank map gives an approximate value of how expensive each nation was in 2017 (Click here for an interactive version):

-The following table gives the numerical data underlying the map and the cheapest country in the world in 2017 was Egypt which is right next-door one of the most expensive, Israel.
+The table below gives the numerical data underlying the map.
+The cheapest country in the world in 2017 was Egypt which is right next-door one of the most expensive, Israel.
 In Egypt, it only took 21 cents to buy a dollar’s worth of goods and services on average.
 That is like the whole country being on sale, almost 80% off!
 The very most expensive was Iceland where it took $1.32 to buy what normally costs only $1 in the US.
 The index says that 49 cents in Mexico buys as much as a dollar in the US which means that Mexico was approximately half price compared to travel in the US.

-Note: The following table is very long, so you can click here to scroll to the end to read more.
+(Note: The following table is very long, so you can click here to scroll to the end and continue reading.)

 |Country Name||2017 Travel Cost Index (World Bank Data)||2018 Travel Cost Index (October OECD Data)|